-34. COVID - 19
+35. COVID-19

 On 11 March 2020, the World Health Organisation declared the Coronavirus ("COVID-19") outbreak as a pandemic in recognition of its rapid spread across the globe.
-In response to this pandemic, the Malaysian government implemented Movement Control Order ("MCO") effective from 18 March 2020 to 3 May 2020, followed by a Conditional Movement Control Order ("CMCO") until 9 June 2020.
+In response to this pandemic, the Malaysian government implemented Movement Control Order ("MCO") effective from 18 March 2020 to 03 May 2020, followed by a Conditional Movement Control Order ("CMCO") until 9 June 2020.
 Thereafter, various types of MCO such as Conditional MCO, Recovery MCO and Enhanced MCO have been introduced within Malaysia and numerous Standard Operating Procedures ("SOP") have been introduced by the Malaysian Government.

-Further, due to the increase in number of COVID-19 cases in December 2020, the Government has implemented a Movement Control Order 2.0 ("MCO 2.0") from 13 January 2021 until 4 March 2021.
-The Government has further implemented a Movement Control Order 3.0 ("MCO 3.0") from 1 June 2021 which was followed by a four-phase National Recovery Plan with specific threshold indicators to decide the classification of different states into different phases.
+Further, due to the increase in number of COVID-19 cases in December 2020, the Government has implemented a Movement Control Order 2.0 ("MCO 2.0") from 13 January 2021 until 4 March 2021 continued with CMCOs.
+The Government has further implemented a Movement Control Order 3.0 ("MCO 3.0") from 01 June 2021 which was followed by a four-phase National Recovery Plan with specific threshold indicators to decide the classification of different states into different phases.

-During the year, the Group's and the Company's operations have had material adverse impact as these unprecedented COVID-19 measures undertaken by the authorities resulted in stringent travel restrictions, nationwide lockdown, and drastic reduction in business activities which has brought significant economic uncertainties in Malaysia and within the industry and markets that the Group and the Company operates in.
-As a result, the Group and the Company had reduced their operations by either suspending some routes or by reducing the frequency of the trains on some routes from time to time, which resulted in significant decrease in revenue and significant increase in loss for the year ended 31 December 2020.
-However, as disclosed in Note 2, during the year, Government of Malaysia through the Ministry of Finance (Incorporated) has given a grant of RM180,000,000 to the Company to support the operations of the Group and the Company.
+Since previous financial year, the Group's and the Company's operations have had material adverse impact as these unprecedented COVID-19 measures undertaken by the authorities resulted in stringent travel restrictions, nationwide lockdown, and drastic reduction in business activities which has brought significant economic uncertainties in Malaysia and within the industry and markets that the Group and the Company operates in.
+As a result, the Group and the Company had reduced their operations by either suspending some routes or by reducing the frequency of the trains on some routes from time to time, which resulted in significant decrease in revenue and significant increase in loss for the year ended 31 December 2020 and 31 December 2021.
+However, as disclosed in Note 2, during the year, Government of Malaysia through the Ministry of Finance (Incorporated) has given a grant of RM209,960,000 (2020: RM180,000,000) to the Company to support the operations of the Group and the Company.